SPD cracking down on illegal street racing

 Monday night SPD posted pictures on its social media page, showing signs of drag racing on Lakeshore Drive.
 The post was shared more than 400 times.

-The department is warning, if you’re caught you could could be fine, arrested and your car could be impounded.
+The department is warning, if you’re caught you could be fined, arrested and your car could be impounded.

 With 15 fatal car crashes in Shreveport this year, many caused by speeding, Cpl.
 Marcus Hines also outlined the dangers associated with this crime.